Experience the power of Luzmo. Talk to our product experts for a guided demo or get your hands dirty with a free 10-day trial.

 Bill Gates famously said: “Your most unhappy customers are your greatest source of learning.”
 The difference between good and great businesses is how they treat customer feedback.
 But if you have hundreds or thousands of customers, how do you even start making sense of it?

 Analyzing customer feedback is just as important as collecting it.
-However, the typical business has many different feedback sources and formats and analyzing it can be challenging.
+However, the typical business has many different feedback sources and formats, and analyzing it can be challenging.

 No more!
-We’re going to explain what customer feedback analysis is, why it is challenging, as well as walk you through the steps on how to analyze your customers’ feedback.
+We’re going to explain what customer feedback analysis is, and why it is challenging, as well as walk you through the steps on how to analyze your customers’ feedback.

 Customer feedback analysis is the process of taking the feedback that is collected from your customers and turning it into information that can be used by your product, marketing, sales and customer support teams.